martin-rauber/sunset-calc/readme.md

 ## Swiss 4S calc

-Program to calculate S1, S2, and S3 OC and total OC for Swiss_4S files, basically the same as the OC calc for Swiss_3S but adjusted for the additional protocol step.
+Program to calculate S1, S2, S3, S4, and total for Swiss_4S files.
+The calculation is basically the same as the OC calc for Swiss_3S, however, it is adjusted for the additional (EC) step at the end.

 ## EUSAAR2 calc

-Proposed program to calculate OC/EC EUSAAR2 files… under construction
+Proposed program to calculate OC/EC for files recorded using the EUSAAR2 protocol.
+This is under construction…

 ## OC/EC yield

 Program to calculate the amount in S1, S2, S3, and total OC (Swiss_3S file) using the OC calc script.
 The amount of EC is calculated with the uploaded EC file using the TC calc script.
 Additionally, the EC yield and charring is calculated using the Swiss_3S file.
-The result from each calculation is then used to perform the EC-yield correction.
+The result from each calculation is then used to perform the amount correction.

 ## File splitter